Meet Building Safety Act requirements for higher-risk buildings

 Step-by-step guide to registering a higher-risk building with the Building Safety Regulator.
 Covers who must register, information requirements, fees, deadlines, and ongoing notification obligations for Principal Accountable Persons in England.

-Every occupied higher-risk building in England must be registered with the Building Safety Regulator (BSR), which is part of the Health and Safety Executive.
+Every occupied higher-risk building in England must be registered with the Building Safety Regulator (BSR), an executive non-departmental public body sponsored by the Ministry of Housing, Communities and Local Government.
 Registration is a legal requirement under the Building Safety Act 2022 - allowing residents to occupy an unregistered building is a criminal offence.

 Registration is the first step in an ongoing compliance relationship with the BSR.
 Once registered, you must maintain accurate records, report changes, and comply with further obligations including preparing a safety case report and applying for a Building Assessment Certificate.